elopio/docs/source/includes/_simplifiedAPI.md

 * **`p`** (Object) Parameters object.
   **Properties:**
-    * **`reportingWindow`**  (string) Contract address of the reporting window for which to get the summary, as a hexadecimal string.
+    * **`reportingWindow`**  (string) Contract address of the Reporting Window for which to get the summary, as a hexadecimal string.
 * **`callback`** (function) Called after the reporting summary has been retrieved.

 #### **Returns:**

-* Summary of the number of markets in each reporting phase, keyed by reporting phase.
+* Summary of the number of Markets in each reporting phase, keyed by reporting phase.
 (Object)

 <!-- TODO: Verify description once function is completed.
 (Make sure it matches returned result.)
 Add JS example results -->
 ### augur.reporting.getReportingWindowsWithUnclaimedFees(p, callback)

 This function has not been implemented yet.
-Returns the reporting windows where a specific user has unclaimed reporting fees.
+Returns the Reporting Windows where a specific user has unclaimed reporting fees.

 Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).